qw457812/cc-mvp-prompts/cc-prompt.md

 3. The task can be completed in less than 3 trivial steps
 4. The task is purely conversational or informational

-NOTE that you should use should not use this tool if there is only one trivial task to do.
+NOTE that you should not use this tool if there is only one trivial task to do.
 In this case you are better off just doing the task directly.

 #### Examples of When to Use the Todo List